loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

   * Avoid stale data by implementing TTL
   * Lazy Loading treats an expired key as a cache miss and causes the application to retrieve the data from the database and subsequently write the data into the cache with a new TTL
   * Does not eliminate stale data, but helps to avoid it
+  * Stale state is information in an object that does not reflect reality.

+* Stale state, E.g. an object's members are filled with information from a database, but the underlying data in the database has changed since the object was filled

 <table>
     <tbody>